SicariusBlack/mic-drop-results/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+Please replace the non-bolded text to match the context that you are describing!

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear description of what the bug is.

-**Describe how to reproduce the bug**
+**Describe the steps to reproduce the bug**
-Steps to reproduce the behavior:
-1. Go to '...'
+1. Go to [...]
-2. Click on '...'
+2. Click on [...]
-3. Scroll down to '...' and see the error
+3. Scroll down to [...] and see the error

 **Expected behavior**
-A clear and concise description of what you expected to happen instead of what actually happened.
+A clear description of what you expected to happen instead of what actually happened (if it does not show an error).

-**Screenshots**
+**Related files or screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or sample files that you used to help explain your problem.

+Thank you for your help and support!